leonardo-couto/lambda-ec2-timer-switch/README.md

   Zip the content of `lambda-ec2-starter` folder to a **starter.zip** file and the content of `lambda-ec2-stopper` to **stopper.zip**.

 * **Create a new Lambda function**

+  Open the AWS Lambda console at https://console.aws.amazon.com/lambda/

+  If a welcome page appears, choose Get Started Now.
+If the Lambda: Function list page appears, choose Create a Lambda function.

+  Choose Skip at the bottom the Select blueprint pane.

+  Choose a name (e.g. ec2-starter) and a description.

+  For Runtime, choose Node.js.

+  In Code entry type choose Upload a .ZIP file.

+  Upload your starter.zip file.

+  For Role, choose the Lambda execution role you created earlier, LambdaEC2SwitcherRole.

+  Choose Next and then Create function.

+  Repeat all the steps above to create a new Lambda function for your stopper.zip file.

 * **Append an event source**